 There are many other drugs used to treat depression, including MAOIs and Tricyclic antidepressants.
 They all work on different neurotransmitters, and may or may not be more effective in particular cases; therefore, you should not assume that because one doesn’t work, none of them will.
 Before starting your antidepressant, discuss with your doctor what to expect, how soon to expect it, what the side effects might be, whether there are foods or other substances you should avoid, how the drug will interact with any other medications you might be taking, and whether the drug might affect any medical conditions you have.

 Your primary care physician can prescribe antidepressants, but you should schedule at least a few visits with a psychiatrist if possible, as psychiatrists generally have more experience with such drugs and generally have a better idea of the efficacy of each one for particular symptoms.

-Counseling can be extremely helpful in the treatment of depression, as well as many other mood disorders.
-One popular and effective method of counseling is known as cognitive behavioral therapy (CBT).
+Counseling can be extremely helpful in the treatment of depression, as well as many other mood disorders, one popular and effective method being cognitive behavioral therapy (CBT):

 How Does It Work?

 In the 4th century B.C., a philosopher by the name of Epictetus stated, “Men are disturbed not by things, but by the views which they take of them.”
 Cognitive therapy closely parallels this idea (as well as Buddhist and Taoist ideas) that emotions are a product of one’s thinking.